San Miguel Canoa massacre: Incident

+Aftermath

+Shortly after the killings, journalists would provide the different accounts of the massacre; one based in the reality of the event, and another that falsely depicted the assault as a result of the students robbing a local store.

-According to a closing text at the end of the film Canoa: A Shameful Memory which is based on these events, seventeen arrest warrants were issued and five people were prosecuted, two of which were released as their involvement in the events could not be proven.
+According to the closing text at the end of the film Canoa: A Shameful Memory, which is based on these events, seventeen arrest warrants were issued and five people were prosecuted, two of whom were released as their involvement in the events could not be proven.
 A third was sentenced to eight years and was released after two years when the sentence was overturned.
-The remaining two were sentenced to eight and eleven years in prison and were currently serving their sentences at the time of the release of the film (1976).
+The remaining two were sentenced to eight and eleven years in prison and were currently serving their sentences at the time of the release of the film in 1976.

+Tomasa García, Lucas's widow, identified the 17 neighbors who had killed her husband in front of her and her children, as well as the two young men.
+The town ostracized her for identifying the culprits, and she and her children were subsequently persecuted and harassed.

 Two weeks after the massacre in Canoa, a related incident, the Tlatelolco massacre occurred in which around 400 people were killed by government forces.
 The Tlatelolco massacre largely overshadowed coverage of the San Miguel Canoa Massacre.

+As of September 14, 2018, Julián González Báez is still alive.
+Julián says he does not hold a grudge against the indigenous community, but confirmed that he never returned to San Miguel Canoa.
+Roberto Rojano Aguirre, passed away around 2008, from suicide after the death of his wife.
+Flores Cruz died around 2011 from leukemia.
+The priest, Enrique Meza Pérez, who was accused of inciting the attacks, was never convicted of any crimes.
+He was only sent to the parish of Santa Inés Ahuatempan.
+González Báez also charged that neither Meza Pérez, nor those implicated in the multiple homicide—whether as masterminds or direct perpetrators—ever faced punishment.

+In popular culture

 Felipe Cazals directed a feature film about the event called Canoa: A Shameful Memory released in 1976.

 The film is alluded to in the song "Iglesia de San Miguel Canoa" by the Mexican group Los Macuanos.